 You must be over 18 to file a wrongful death lawsuit, so these suits must be filed by a trusted member of the estate.
 Any benefits recovered by one of these suits must be placed into a trust for the next of kin, which will benefit them once they reach the age of either 18 or 21.
 Don't let this discourage your estate from pursuing wrongful death damages as a result; these trusts can often dramatically improve a young child's life later on.

 HOW LONG DO I HAVE TO FILE A CLAIM?

 Like all personal injury or civil law matters, you're bound by a “statute of limitations,” or a legal time limit by which you have to file your claim.
 For wrongful death cases in Tennessee, you generally have up to one year to file your claim, starting on the date of the deceased's passing.
-If your claim isn't filed by this time, the court will likely refuse to hear your case and you'll lose out on your opportunity to pursue compensation that you deserve.
+If your claim isn't filed by this time, the court will likely refuse to hear your case and you'll lose out on the opportunity to pursue the compensation that you deserve.

 If a loved one has recently passed away through no fault of their own, review whether or not you qualify for a wrongful death claim by calling The Clarke Law Firm today at (615) 796-6299!
 Let our Murfreesboro wrongful death attorney help you with your case.